-- ➤ With export earnings decreasing by 18 per cent in March, and remittance flows falling by 32 per cent in April, and the adverse implications of the ongoing lockdown, the signs as regards economic performance for the fourth quarter of FY2020 are truly ominous - ➤ Although the Ministry of Finance (MoF) had earlier set the target of an 8.2 per cent growth of the Gross Domestic Product (GDP) for FY2020, the projections will need to be revised downward significantly - ➤ Various international organisations including the World Bank (WB) and the International Monetary Fund (IMF) have projected a highly reduced growth of between 2-3 per cent for Bangladesh in FY2020
+Challenges facing the Bangladesh domestic economy prior to the pandemic including those concerning the financial sector and those originating from the global headwinds have now been further aggravated by the adverse impacts emanating from the outbreak of the novel coronavirus (COVID-19) pandemic.
+As may be recalled, excepting remittance, all major performance indicators were south-bound, resulting in weakening of the balance of payments position, subdued domestic resource mobilisation and low utilisation of allocated development expenditure.
+With export earnings decreasing by 18 per cent in March 2020, and remittance flows falling by 32 per cent in April 2020, and the adverse implications of the ongoing lockdown, the signs as regards economic performance for the fourth quarter of FY2020 are truly ominous.
+Indeed, all these will have cumulative impact on performance of the Bangladesh economy in FY2020.
+Although the MoF had earlier set the target of an 8.2 per cent growth of the Gross Domestic Product (GDP) for FY2020, the projections will need to be revised downward significantly.
+Various international organisations including the World Bank (WB) and the International Monetary Fund (IMF) have projected a highly reduced growth of between 2-3 per cent for Bangladesh in FY2020.
+Indeed, the growth projections for all countries have been revised downward.